github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/reviewing-the-audit-log-for-your-organization.md

 | Action | Description |
 |--------|-------------|
 | `package_version_published` | Triggered when a package version is published. |
-| `package_version_deleted` | Triggered when a specific package version is deleted.
-For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."
+| `package_version_deleted` | Triggered when a specific package version is deleted.{% ifversion fpt or ghec or ghes > 3.1 %} For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."{% endif %}
-| `package_deleted` | Triggered when an entire package is deleted.
-For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."
+| `package_deleted` | Triggered when an entire package is deleted.{% ifversion fpt or ghec or ghes > 3.1 %} For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."{% endif %}
-| `package_version_restored` | Triggered when a specific package version is deleted.
-For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."
+| `package_version_restored` | Triggered when a specific package version is deleted.{% ifversion fpt or ghec or ghes > 3.1 %} For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."{% endif %}
-| `package_restored` | Triggered when an entire package is restored.
-For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."
+| `package_restored` | Triggered when an entire package is restored.{% ifversion fpt or ghec or ghes > 3.1 %} For more information, see "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)."{% endif %}

 {% endif %}